AmigaPorts/ACE/docs/programming/tilebuffer.md

 ## Basic description

-This tutoriel only focus on multi-directional scolling as used for RPG or games like Alien Breed, Chaos Engine or large platform game like Turrican or Superfrog.
+This tutorial will focus on multi-directional scrolling as used for RPG or games like Alien Breed, Chaos Engine or large platform game like Turrican or Superfrog.

 In order to do this multi-directional scolling, in ACE you need to use  the [managers/viewport/tilebuffer.h](../../include/ace/managers/viewport/tilebuffer.h).
 It manages for tiled background/map as a main entry.